The Things I Had to Remove from Dead People's Homes

 Testing Beds

-This didn’t happen to me, it happened to my boss.
-I believe him, too – my boss isn’t the kind of guy who makes things up.
-The story also makes sense given how the chap looks.
+This didn’t happen to me but to my boss.
+I believe him, too – he is not the kind of guy who makes things up.
+The story also makes sense given how the guy looks.
 He’s this kind of bodybuilder/gigolo guy who owns a flashy car that more-or-less embodies his personality.

 One day, he went to look at an apartment where someone had just died.
 The wife and daughter of the deceased were there to show him around.
 When they got to the bedroom to check whether or not they could sell the bed, the wife asked, “Why don’t all three of us hop in?
 It’ll be easier to see if it’s worth selling.”
 According to my boss, both of them – mother and daughter – started groping him and trying to wrap themselves around him.
 He had to physically force his way out of the room to get away from them.